barebox/barebox/Documentation/user/networking.rst

 The :ref:`command_dhcp` command will change the settings based on the answer from the DHCP server.

-This low level configuration of the network interface is often not necessary.
+This low-level configuration of the network interface is often not necessary.
 Normally the network settings should be edited in ``/env/network/eth0``, then the network interface can be brought up using the :ref:`command_ifup` command.